 4.4 You must contact us using the details on our ‘get in touch’ page as soon as you realise there has been an unauthorised or incorrectly executed payment transaction.

 4.5 Notwithstanding the above, we will not be liable for immediately correcting, refunding, restoring or redressing an unauthorised or incorrect payment transaction in cases where the error has been caused on account of any unforeseeable or abnormal circumstances beyond our control.
+We will assess this on a case by case basis.

 5.1 You must take all reasonable security precautions (i) to prevent misuse of your Account and any customer security details (including Account details, security codes, secure personal information, or any other details that allow you to gain access to your Account) (“Security Details”); and (ii) comply with any other reasonable requirements that we notify to you in writing from time to time.
 Failure to take reasonable security precautions may result in access to your Account or additional services being blocked.
-Reasonable security precautions include not disclosing your Security Details to anyone; not disclosing or writing down your Security Details in any way that can be understood by someone else; not choosing Security Details which are easy to guess; and ensuring your Security Details are kept private at all times.
+Reasonable security precautions include not disclosing your Security Details to anyone; not disclosing or writing down your Security Details in any way that can be understood by someone else; not choosing Security Details that are easy to guess; and ensuring your Security Details are kept private at all times.
 OakNorth Bank will never ask you to disclose your full Security Details when we or you contact us.

 5.3 You should co-operate with us by providing information or other assistance in connection with the loss or misuse of your Security Details.
 We may also give the police information about you or your Account which we consider relevant to assist with any investigation of criminal activity.
 In some instances, we may ask you to contact the police in connection with suspicious or criminal activity on your Account.
 You agree to give us, the police and other investigative and law enforcement agencies, your reasonable co-operation, if asked to do so.